Election Results: Here's Who is Ahead in Races for San Diego City Council Districts 2, 4, 6 and 8

 District 8 | Vivian Moreno vs. Antonio Martinez

-Vivian Moreno holds a commanding lead over Antonio Martinez in the race for San Diego City Council District 8, according to early results.
+Vivian Moreno holds a commanding lead over Antonio Martinez in the race for San Diego City Council District 8, according to the registrar's office results.

 Moreno is looking for a repeat of the primary election when she beat Martinez by nearly 27%.
 The 2018 General election was close, but Moreno still had the advantage by less than 2%, or about 550 votes and filled the seat vacated by David Alvarez who went on to represent California's 80th Assembly District.